observIQ/bindplane-op-helm/README.md

 The secret should have the following keys:
 - `username`: Basic auth username to use for the default admin user
 - `password`: Basic auth password to use for the default admin user
-- `secret_key`: Random UUIDv4 to use for authenticating OpAMP clients
 - `sessions_secret`: Random UUIDv4 used to derive web interface session tokens
 - `license`: Your BindPlane license key